Colony of Queensland: Other events

 In 1883, Queensland Premier Sir Thomas McIlwraith annexes Papua (later repudiated by British government).
 On 2 June the decision to form a rugby union association was made at the Exchange hotel in Brisbane.
 The same year Queensland's population passed the 250,000 mark.
 In 1887, the Brisbane-Wallangarra railway line was opened, and in 1888 there was a 483 mi line opened between Brisbane and Charleville.
-There were other lines that were nearly complete from Rockhampton to Longreach, and others being constructed around Maryborough, Mackay and Townsville.
+There were other lines that were nearly complete from Rockhampton to Longreach, and others being constructed around Maryborough, Mackay, and Townsville.
 By 1888, there were more than 5 million cattle in Queensland.

 1891 saw the Great Shearers' Strike at Barcaldine leads to formation of the Australian Labor Party.
 The issue in the strike was whether employers were entitled to use non-union labour.
 There were troops and police called in, some sheds were fired, and there were mass riots.
 There was a second shearers strike in 1894.
 Union sponsored candidates won sixteen seats at the Queensland elections in 1893.
 The 1893 Brisbane flood caused much destruction including destroying the Victoria Bridge.
 The land where the Brisbane Cricket Ground now sits was first used as a cricket ground in 1895, with the first cricket match played there in December 1896.
 In 1897, Native (Aboriginal) Police force disbanded.

 In 1899, the world's first Labor Party Government, with Premier Anderson Dawson as the leader, was elected into power only to last one week.
 In July 1899 Queensland offered to send a force of 250 mounted infantry to help Britain in the Second Boer War (Second Anglo-Boer War).
 Also in that year, gold production at Charters Towers peaked.
 The first natural gas find in Queensland and Australia was at Roma in 1900 as a team was drilling a water well.
 The Mahina Cyclone of 1899 strikes Cape York Peninsula, destroying a pearling fleet in Princess Charlotte Bay.
 The cyclone claimed the lives of around 400 people, making it Queensland's worst maritime disaster.

 Immigration

 During the 1890s many workers known as the Kanakas were brought to Queensland from neighbouring Pacific Island nations to work in the sugar cane fields.
 Some of whom had been kidnapped under a process known as Blackbirding.
 When Australia was federated in 1901, the White Australia policy came into effect, whereby all foreign workers in Australia were deported under the Pacific Island Labourers Act of 1901.
-At this time there were between 7,000 and 10,000 Pacific Islanders living in Queensland.
-Most of them had been deported by 1908, by which time there were only 1500–2500 remaining.
+At this time between 7,000 and 10,000 Pacific Islanders were living in Queensland.
+Most of them had been deported by 1908, by which time there were only 1,500–2,500 remaining.